lyteword/chspurgeon-tod/volume-7/psalm-139.md

 **Verse 16.** *Thine eyes did see my substance, yet being unperfect*, etc. From whence we may learn, first, not to be proud of what we are; all's the work of God.
 How beautiful or comely, how wise or holy soever you are, 'tis not of yourselves.
 What hath any man, either in naturals or supernaturals, which he hath not received?
 Secondly, despise not what others are or have, though they are not such exact pieces, though they have not such excellent endowments as yourselves; yet they are what God hath made them.
 Thirdly, despise not what yourselves are.
 Many are ashamed to be seen as God made them; few ale ashamed to be seen what the devil hath made them.
 Many are troubled at small defects in the outward man; few are troubled at the greatest deformities of the inward man: many buy artificial beauty to supply the natural; few spiritual, to supply the defects of the supernatural beauty of the soul.— *Abraham Wright.*

 **Verse 16.** *My substance yet being unperfect.* One word in the original, which means strictly anything *rolled together* as a ball, and hence is generally supposed to mean here the foetus or embryo.
-Hupfeld, however, prefers to understand it of the ball of life, as consisting of a number of different threads ("the days" of Ps 139:16—see margin) which are first a compact mass as it were, and which are then unwound as life runs on.— *J.J.
-Stewart Perowne.*
+Hupfeld, however, prefers to understand it of the ball of life, as consisting of a number of different threads ("the days" of Ps 139:16—see margin) which are first a compact mass as it were, and which are then unwound as life runs on.— *J. J. Stewart Perowne.*

 **Verse 16.** A skilful architect before he builds draws a model, or gives a draught of the building in his book, or upon a table; there he will show you every room and contrivance: in his book are all the parts of the building written, while as yet there are none of them, or before any of them are framed and set up.
 In allusion to architects and other artisans, David speaks of God, *In thy book all my members were written*; that is, Thou hast made me as exactly as if thou hadst drawn my several members and my whole proportion with a pen or pencil in a book, before thou wouldst adventure to form me up.
 The Lord uses no book, no pen to decipher his work.
 He had the perfect idea of all things in himself from everlasting; but he may well be said to work as by pattern, whose work is the most perfect pattern.— *Joseph Caryl.*

 **Verse 17.** *How precious also are thy thoughts unto me*, etc. So far from thinking it a hardship to be subject to this scrutiny, he counts it a most valuable privilege.
 However others may regard this truth, *"to me",* my judgment and my feelings, *"how costly"* valuable *"are thy thoughts",* i.e. thy perpetual attention to me.— *Joseph Addison Alexander.*

 **Verse 17.** *How precious also are thy thoughts unto me, O God!* How cold and poor are *our* warmest thoughts towards God!
 How unspeakably loving and gloriously rich are *his* thoughts towards us!
-Compare Eph 1:18: "The riches of the glory of his inheritance in the saints."— *A.R.
-Fausset.*
+Compare Eph 1:18: "The riches of the glory of his inheritance in the saints."— *A. R. Fausset.*

 **Verse 17.** *How precious...how great is the sum of them?* Our comforts vie with the number of our sorrows, and win the game.
 The mercies of God passed over in a gross sum breed no admiration; but cast up the particulars, and then arithmetic is too dull an art to number them.
 As many dusts as a man's hands can hold, is but his handful of so many dusts; but tell them one by one, and they exceed all numeration.
 It was but a crown which king Solomon wore; but weigh the gold, tell the precious stones, value the richness of them, and what was it then?— *Thomas Adams.*